jvissers/dynamic-import-maps/README.md

       **At the same time the network tab actually shows that resolution seems to work** (but not really) \
       ![Google Chrome network tab, import maps](google-chrome-import-maps-preview.png)
     - in FF this will (again) result in the same error as is shown for FF at nr.
 4

+## Recent Updates

+**Update December 9th** - tried to do something similar with a module other than moment, which has ES6 support.
+In this case used `lodash-es` and found that this works when using Google Chrome and a `production` preview build.
+No luck using Chrome dev mode, nor FF - which still give me the same issue as reported earlier.